 The place has been associated with great men like Swami Vivekananda and Mahatma Gandhi in whose names memorials have been here.
 They are very beautiful and add to the attraction of this place.
 The beautiful Gandhi Memorial completed in 1956, is situated as a memorial to the Father of the Nation.
 An urn of Mahatma Gandhi was kept here for public to pay homage before immersion.
-Mahatma Gandhi visited Kanyakumari twice in 1925 and 1937.
+Mahatma Gandhi visited Kanvakumari twice in 1925 and 1937.
 Mahatma Gandhi visited Kanyakumari in January 1937.
-In 1948 his ashes were immersed in the sea waters in Kanyakumari.
+In 1948 his ashes were immersed in the sea waters in Kanvakumari.
 In commemoration of this event a beautiful monument has been constructed here.
-Its central shape is 79 ft. high representing the age of the Mahatma It has been constructed in such way the sun at Mid day on 2nd October would fall on the peedam through a hole in the roof.
-The memorial was transferred to the administrative control of the Public (Information and Public Relations) Department from Public Works Department of Government of Tamil Nadu in the year 1978.
+Its central shape is 79 ft. high representing the age of the Mahatma at the time of the sun at Mid day on 2nd October would fall on the peedam through a hole in the roof.
+The memorial transferred was to the administrative control of the Public (Information and Public Relations) Department from Public Works Department of Government of Tamil Nadu in the year 1978.